pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalOpenshift.md

     Log in as user:
       Username: developer
-      Password: developer
+      Password: <password>

     Use the 'oc' command line interface:
       $ eval $(crc oc-env)
       $ oc login -u developer https://api.crc.testing:6443
     ```

     Depending on the speed of your system, this will take 8 to 15 minutes.
 There is a 10 minute timeout on checking the stability of operators deployed by Openshift.
 It might be the case that the tool reports these have not reached full stability in that window.
 In the writing of this guide, no issues were found using Openshift deployed in this manner, even if the error occurs.
-Each time these steps were tested, everything eventually reached a healthy status, but just not in the window expected on some occasions.
+Each time the steps in this guide were tested, everything eventually reached a healthy status, even if not in the window expected on some occasions.

 Setup is complete.
 This local environment should be ready to deploy our [Helm examples](./deployHelm.md)